sbarcelona11/receipt-generator-with-taxes/README.md

 ```

 ## Submission
 This is a Javascript solution.
 To run the solution, please follow the instructions below:

 ## How to run the solution
+Install Node.js and NPM then:
 1. Clone the repository or unzip the file
 2. Run `npm install` to install the dependencies
 3. Run `npm test` to run the tests